Birmingham Third-Offense DUI Lawyer

 In Alabama, to be charged with a felony driving under the influence charge, an individual must have three prior convictions within a five-year period.
 A Birmingham Third-Offense DUI is still considered a misdemeanor and would stay a misdemeanor and be prosecuted that way.
 An individual would have to have three prior convictions within a five-year period to be deemed a felony.

-Time Between Charges
+Time Between Charges (Look Back Period)

-Even though an individual’s case might begin with having had two or prior convictions within a five-year period, a Birmingham Third-Offense DUI Lawyer might be able to keep the case up in the air long enough for one or some, if not all, of the person’s prior convictions to time out and therefore the individual would be able to reduce the range and penalties that they are currently facing.
+Even though an individual’s case might begin with having had two or prior convictions within a ten-year period, a Birmingham Third-Offense DUI Lawyer might be able to keep the case up in the air long enough for one or some, if not all, of the person’s prior convictions to time out and therefore the individual would be able to reduce the range and penalties that they are currently facing.

 Diversion Programs or Probation